 The fruit in jam is either crushed or cut into small pieces, then cooked in sugar long enough that the pieces are spreadable.
-It also has a gel-like consistency thanks to the presence of pectin, a natural thickening agent that’s naturally occurs many fruits, like apples.
+It also has a gel-like consistency thanks to the presence of pectin, a natural thickening agent that naturally occurs in many fruits, like apples.

 Preserves are typically less firm than jam and made from small, whole fruits or small chunks of fruit and sugar.

-A preserve is a more ambiguous category; in that they can have varied consistency, from a thin honey like texture to a soft jelly.
+A preserve is a more ambiguous category; in that, it can have varied consistency, from a thin honey-like texture to a soft jelly.
 Ball says true preserves do not retain their shape when spooned onto a plate.
 There may be small whole fruits, or large pieces of fruit.
 They may be made with or without added pectin & cooked until the gelling point.

 "Preserves" is often used as an umbrella term to refer to everything in this list & then some; basically, any produce that’s been preserved.
 But a jar of our preserves it means that the fruit is left in whole or nearly whole pieces.
 In other words, it’s chunky.

 Like jam, but includes the peel of fruits as well.
 Most are made from the juice & peel of citrus fruits boiled with sugar & water.

 Marmalade is a sweet & tart fruit spread made from shredded pieces of fruit & fruit peelings suspended in jelly.
 Typically, they are made with citrus, like orange & lemon, but they also are made from more exotic fruits like pineapple, mango, kumquat, or even prickly pear.
 They have a consistency like jams & are generally cooked quickly to the gelling point.